paypronl/paypro-python-v1/README.md

 pip install paypro
 ```

-If you wanna develop or run the source you can use the supplied `Pipfile` to install all packages.
+If you want to develop or run the source you can use the supplied `Pipfile` to install all packages.
 To run the tests you also need to install the dev packages.

 ## Getting Started